 This category refers to financial derivatives entailing the payment of a difference under Article D. 211-1 A, 6° of the Monetary and Financial Code, usually known as contract for differences or "CFD".
 However, CFDs that contain a built-in protection mechanism that structurally prevents the client from losing more than he initially invested are not included in this second category under Article 314-31-1 of the AMFGR.
+Those are CFDs:

-Those are CFDs that contain a built-in protection mechanism at the time the contract is entered into that guarantees that the investor's maximum loss shall not be greater than the amount he initially invested.
+- that contain a built-in protection mechanism at the time the contract is entered into that guarantees that the investor's maximum loss shall not be greater than the amount he initially invested and; - (ii) where the agreed contractual provisions between the investment firm and its client do not allow this protection to be downgraded beyond the amount invested at the time the contract is entered into until the latter expires.